4tul-rawat/Cloud-Migration-Strategy-and-Security-Review/README.md

 •	Prepare a dashboard insight and patch compliance report using asset inventory data to cater for the compliance requirement.

-Issue 4 - Optimize Slow Streaming, Downloads and Order Processing Slow downloads, streaming, and order processing are aggravating, and they not only waste your time but also negatively impact the customer experience.
+**Issue 4 - Optimize Slow Streaming, Downloads and Order Processing** Slow downloads, streaming, and order processing are aggravating, and they not only waste your time but also negatively impact the customer experience.
 This could also result in potential clients switching to a rival, costing the company business.
-Recommendations
+Recommendations.
 The firm's customers have been complaining about slow streaming, downloads, and order processing.
 We need to implement a better strategy to cater for the needs of users.
 CloudFront distribution and S3 buckets would come in handy for us to resolve this issue and also provide a better application experience to our loyal customers.

-CloudFront Distribution
+**CloudFront Distribution**
 Our web content can be delivered more quickly and the load on our origin servers will be automatically reduced when Amazon CloudFront is set up with Amazon Simple Storage Service (S3).

 ![image](https://github.com/4tul-rawat/Consulting-in-Cloud-Security/assets/130515502/69e869b1-701c-4e61-98ce-0aac4b89bf20)

-Implementation
+**Implementation**
 To do this, we can utilize Amazon CloudFormation and launch an S3 bucket at scale, store our static files there, and then distribute those files to our users over the CloudFront CDN (CDN).
 In order to decrease latency and offload capacity from your origin, the CloudFront edge locations will cache and distribute our content closer to your users.
 Our content and application will be more secure and efficient as a result of CloudFront's restriction of access to our S3 bucket only to just CloudFront endpoints.

-Points to consider while configuring AWS CloudFront Distribution
+**Points to consider while configuring AWS CloudFront Distribution**
 •	Ensure that AWS Cloudfront web distributions are enabled with automatic object compression.
 •	Verify that CloudFront distribution's geo-restriction feature is activated.
 •	Check that the AWS CloudFront CDN solution is being used for quick and safe delivery of web content.